johnshearing/bioelectocracy/README.md

              * Levin shows that the underlying cause of cancer is identity.
              * The Cancer of usury would be completely forbidden in Jewish law if Moses had felt the same sense of identity with all people that he felt for his own people (the Jewish people).
              * So there is a clear link between cancer at the scale of macro-organism and group identity.
+          * Jesus and Muhammad both warned against usury and it is completely forbidden under Islamic law.

 #### Below are notes and links which will be woven into the narative started above.